 Our third Nova Scotia online drivers test covers additional road signs that you are expected to know for the written test.
 These are temporary signs, information/direction signs and HOV related signs.

 When you've practiced all of the previous road & traffic signs sample practice tests to your satisfaction, test your overall road sign knowledge with this Nova Scotia beginners practice exam.

-Become an Nova Scotia Road Rules expert with our Nova Scotia traffic signs test practice series
+Become a Nova Scotia Road Rules expert with our Nova Scotia traffic signs test practice series

-In this first set of Nova Scotia Class 7 road rules practice test questions, we start the process of building a knowledge base about the rules of the road in Nova Scotia.
+In this first set of Nova Scotia Class 7 road rules practice test questions and answers, we begin the process of building a base of knowledge about the rules of the road in Nova Scotia.

 This Nova Scotia drivers practice test is the third in our series about the road rules in NS.
-In this practice test, we cover the rest of the road and traffic safety rules new drivers need to know.
+Here we cover the rest of the road and traffic safety rules new drivers need to know.